-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:

-provide adequate food and clothing, shelter (including exclusion from home or abandonment);

-protect a child from physical and emotional harm or danger;

-ensure adequate supervision (including the use of inadequate caretakers); or ensure access to appropriate medical care or treatment.

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+- (a) Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - (b) Neglect may occur during pregnancy as a result of maternal substance abuse. - (c) Neglect may involve a parent or carer failing to: - provide adequate food and clothing, shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate caretakers); or - ensure access to appropriate medical care or treatment. - (d) It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.